Guest blog post by Shara Zaval, marketing manager

 Graduation season is just around the corner!
 Whether you have a little one who is graduating from pre-school or kindergarten, or a bigger kid finishing middle school, high school or college, picture books are a timeless way to celebrate next steps.

-Here's our round-up of picture books that encourage graduates to revel in the present, dream about the future, and let their imaginations soar—and enter the giveaway for a chance to win all six!
+Here's our round-up of picture books that encourage graduates to revel in the present, dream about the future, and let their imaginations soar!

 I Can Be Anything: Don’t Tell Me I Can’t by Diane Dillon